Cat lying on grass

 Star of Bethlehem

-Consequences: Nausea, vomiting, drooling, dilated pupils, trembling, seizures, abnormal heart rhythm and heart rate and dangerously high potassium levels.
+Consequences: Nausea, vomiting, drooling, dilated pupils, trembling, seizures, abnormal heart rhythm and heart rate and dangerously high potassium levels57.

 Tulips

-Consequences: Vomiting, drooling, diarrhoea, irritation of the mouth and oesophagus, increased heart rate, changes in breathing.
+Consequences: Vomiting, drooling, diarrhoea, irritation of the mouth and oesophagus, increased heart rate, changes in breathing2, 13.

 Conclusion